Deepa15prathap/flower-classification/README.md

 5. Implementation

-	The models were were trained on GPU's in Amazon Web Services (AWS) EC2:
+	The models were trained on GPU's in Amazon Web Services (AWS) EC2:

 	https://aws.amazon.com/ec2/